 CHAC has developed a strong academic tradition, with continued excellent academic performance across OP and QCS testing, NAPLAN testing, external academic competitions and increased student participation in accelerated programs.

-Year 12 OP Results
+Year 12 OP Outcomes

 |Year||OP1||OP1 to OP5||OP1 to OP10||OP1 to OP15|